 Robinson is looking for a long-term deal and wants to be paid.
 If the Jets are among the teams in best position to give him the best contract possible, of course he is going to look toward them as a potential option.

 Bears GM Ryan Pace said on Wednesday that he “loves” Robinson and that he is a great player who the team wants back.

 Robinson is coming off a season in which he posted a career-high 102 receptions for 1,250 yards and six touchdowns, but extension talks with the Bears have stalled since September.

 The Jets would be an intriguing landing spot for Robinson.
-They have a new head coach in Robert Saleh, but the team still must figure out its quarterback situation by making a decision on if Sam Darnold is the long-term answer.
+They have a new head coach in Robert Saleh but the team still must figure out its quarterback situation and whether or not it will be Sam Darnold.